mpolacek/goo/gcc.md

 - deduction against `braced-init-list` wasn't supported until [DR 1591](https://wg21.link/cwg1591)
 - [DR 226](https://wg21.link/cwg226): allowed template default arguments of function templates (C++11)
 - `decl_constant_var_p` -- if the VAR_DECL's value can be used in a constant expression.
 Calls `maybe_instantiate_decl (decl)` to detect using DECL in its own initializer.
+- `check_template_shadow` -- checks if a decl shadows a template parameter

 ### Bit-fields
 - `TREE_TYPE` is the magic bit-field integral type; the lowered type